 Required Immunizations for Students Living in University Housing

 Meningococcal conjugate vaccine (MCV4): also known as Menveo, Menactra.
-This vaccine is effective against the most common meningococcal infections caused by serogroups A, C, W, and Y. One dose of meningococcal conjugate vaccine administered at age 16 or older is required of all incoming students living in University housing who are age 21 or younger.
-Incoming students living in University Housing who are age 22 or older may submit either proof of vaccination or a Meningococcal Vaccine Waiver.
+This vaccine is effective against the most common meningococcal infections caused by serogroups A, C, W, and Y. One dose of meningococcal conjugate vaccine administered at age 16 or older is required of all incoming students living in University housing.
+Students may request an exemption from this requirement if there is a medical contraindication to vaccination or if religious or philosophical beliefs prohibit immunization by completing the Meningococcal Immunization Waiver.